Seahawks still monitoring Josh Gordon and Antonio Brown — and 4 other things we learned from Pete Carroll on Monday

 That news might make you think the Seahawks have lost interest in Brown.
 But Carroll on Monday didn’t completely rule out a signing.

 “Well, what I’d say to you is what we always say because it’s what we always do and who we are,” Carroll said. “(Seahawks general manager) John (Schneider) is competing at every turn and there has never been a process, unless we just missed it, that we weren’t involved with to understand what the chances were of helping our club.
 He’s all over it.
-He knows what’s going on right now as much as you can and it remains; it’s a very complex situation and we just need to see where it fits somewhere down the road.”
+He knows what’s going on right now as much as you can and it remains a very complex situation and we just need to see where it fits somewhere down the road.”

+And for what it’s worth, that’s a somewhat different answer than Carroll gave last September, after Brown was released by the Patriots when he gave a pretty quick “we’re pretty well set there right now.
+We kind of know where we are going with that.”

 A team could sign Brown now and he can take part in training camp, but he would then have to serve his suspension for the first eight games of the season.